-Many of you faced the problem of power cuts in their residential or corporate sectors.
+Many of you faced the problem of power cuts in your residential or corporate sectors.
 If a power cut happens, what do you or your organization do?
 Any ideas?
 Yes.
 We have a generator to generate electricity for residential homes or corporate offices.
 The generator generates the power by running the engine through the fuel, and the alternator generates the electricity.
 It consists of various generator parts such as an engine, alternator, voltage regulator, battery, control panel, frame, cooling exhaust, and lubrication systems.
-In this article, we will see all parts of the diesel generator parts, names & diagrams.
+So in this article, we will study parts of a generator’s anatomy, its names & functions.

 Generator Parts Diagram

 - Fuel System